Roberto Urdaneta Arbeláez: Political career

-The Presidency
+Presidency

 Urdaneta became President of Colombia on November 5, 1951, when President Laureano Gómez became ill and had to resign from the presidency.

 New congressional elections took place in 1951.
 The liberal party did not participate in this election, and thus, the composition of the new Congress was totally conservative.
 On October 30, 1951, the new Congress is sworn in, with the majority of members as followers of former president Mariano Ospina Pérez.
 On October 31, Congress is notified of the intentions of president Laureano Gómez to request leave of absence due to his illness.
 Congress moved promptly to elect a "Designado a la Presidencia" (interim president).

 The candidate for the "Designatura" (office of interim president) with the majority of votes in Congress was Gilberto Alzate Avendaño, who happened to be the majority leader of Congress.
 Laureano Gómez opposed his nomination, and rather appealed for the candidacy of Roberto Urdaneta.
 Congress was persuaded by his impassionate appeal (the last wishes of a dying man), and elected Urdaneta as interim president.
 Thus, Urdaneta took the oath of President, before a joint session of Congress, on November 5, 1951.

 By June 1953, President Laureano Gómez had recovered and was feeling better, and decided to regain control of the presidency.
 Before he did so, Gómez requested Urdaneta to remove General Gustavo Rojas Pinilla from his post as Chief of Staff of the Army.
 When Urdaneta failed to do so, Gómez showed up at the "Palacio de Nariño" (the presidents' palace), early in the morning of June 13, 1953, and proclaimed to be retaking his office as President.